 Therefore, this steel is particularly well-suited to applications where strength and impact resistance is valued above all other considerations and will produce blades of almost legendary toughness.

-However, according to the Cold Steel web site and as per quenched by Cold Steel, SK-5 steel has a Rockwell hardness near RC 57-58 and produces a mixture of carbon rich Martensite with some small un-dissolved carbides and the excess carbide increases abrasion resistance and allows the steel to achieve an ideal balance of very good blade toughness with superior edge holding ability.
+According to the Cold Steel web site and as per quenched by Cold Steel, SK-5 Recon steel has a Rockwell hardness near RC 57-58 and produces a mixture of carbon rich Martensite with some small un-dissolved carbides and the excess carbide increases abrasion resistance and allows the steel to achieve an ideal balance of very good blade toughness with superior edge holding ability.

 In addition, the 7 1/2″ blade length (which is two inches shorter than the Trail Master) combined with the very thick 5/16″ spine and the flat ground bevel along with the long, straight edge and very small ricasso make this blade design an excellent choice for both light chopping tasks and fine carving tasks.

 The sweep at the tip of the blade is also very well designed with just enough belly to make it an efficient skinning tool in situations where a smaller knife is not available.

 Last, the deeply checkered Kray-Ex handle material is very comfortable to hold, provides a positive grip when wet and absorbs shock with chopping with the knife.
 This knife also has a Sevure-Ex (Kydex) sheath which, like the handle material, is impervious to water and is very tough.

 In fact, my only complaint with this knife is actually a very small issue in that Cold Steel incorporated a brass quillion instead of stainless steel one and, while it is true that brass will not rust, it will tarnish.
 So, unless it has a very high tin content (brass is made from alloying copper and tin,) you will have to polish it often to keep it from turning green.